-Each year, the team at Hardie Grant Egmont throws open the doors for the Ampersand Prize and puts out the call for manuscripts by unpublished writers.
-The Ampersand Prize aims to find brilliant debut novels by writers of young adult and middle-grade fiction.
-If we fall in love with a manuscript, the writer receives an advance against royalties, a publishing contract, and full editorial development to bring their book to market.
+The Ampersand Prize team is passionate about uncovering brilliant debut novels and bringing fresh voices to the world.
+If we fall in love with a manuscript, the writer receives an advance against royalties, a publishing contract, and rigorous editorial development to bring their book to market.